pedrokehl/caminho/README.md

 - `fn: (acc: A, value: ValueBag, index: number) => A`, Similar to a callback provided to [Array.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
 - `seed: A`: Defines the initial `acc` value received on your aggregator function.
 - `provides: string`: The property name to be appended to the valueBag with the value returned from the reducer.
-- `keep: string[]`: List of the properties that you want to keep the last known value in the valueBag for following steps, useful for child flows.
+- `keep: string[]`: Optional list of the properties that you want to keep the last known value in the valueBag for following steps, by default it keeps only the reduce result.

 ```typescript
 function sumPrice(acc: number, item: ValueBag) {